• HOME

 Christopher is a a "native" of (East) Los Angeles,

-"Grew up in Belvedere, between Boyle Heights and Maravilla
+"grew up in Belvedere, between Boyle Heights and Maravilla

-in the county of (EAST) Los Angeles
+in the county of (EAST) Los Angeles not the city."
+(California, USA)

 i.e.,

-indigenous and traditional music of Mexico
+the indigenous and folkloric music of Mesoamerica and Mexico

 percussion ensemble,